Video Codecs Compressions Extensions

 If the files are compressed fine you won’t see any difference.

-If the files are heavily compressed you’ll see blocky images on high-detailed parts (such as forest shot) and also at faster camera movements.In these days broadcasters have enough bandwith to use better quality compression so the chance you see the difference is low.
+If the files are heavily compressed you’ll see blocky images on high-detailed parts (such as forest shot, water, or blue sky shots can look ugly etc.) and also at faster camera movements.In these days broadcasters have enough bandwith to use better quality compression so the chance you see the difference is relatively low.

-That’s why “Compression is a process that degrades quality.” is technically true but practically not.It can be rather composed that “Compression is a process that reduces file size and try to keep the best possible quality.”
+That’s why “Compression is a process that degrades quality.” is technically true but practically not.It can be rather composed that “Compression is a process that reduces file size and try to keep the best possible quality so that the files can be effectively used.”

-Codecs define the quality of the compression therefore they have huge impact of the file size.
+Codecs define the quality of the compression therefore they have huge impact on the file size.

 Some popular EDITING codecs :